Flofian/FlofianHBND/readme.md

-Simple sona plugin, currently only in addition to another plugin
+Simple sona plugin, but has some cool features

 To Use:
 Download FlofianSona.shard from Releases